WheezyE/Winelink/docs/README.md

    - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
    - Find crashes.
  - [ ] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
- - [x] Make a logo for the github page.
  - [ ] Add installer for VARA FM.
  - [ ] Add a check for sudo priviledges?
 Add a check to make sure script is not run as sudo?
  - [ ] Change VARA Setup/Config terminal text prompts into AHK pop-up boxes.